If you are looking to apply for a new driver's license, you are likely to be either a new resident to the Bay State or a first-time driver.

 If You Fail

-If you have a valid driver license from your home country, you may legally drive in Massachusetts for up to one year.
+If you have a valid driver license from your home country, you may legally drive in Massachusetts for a period of time.
 Although not required, it's a good idea to obtain an International Driver's Permit from your home country.
 That provides MA officials to see a translation of the information on your license.

 If you decide to establish residency in Massachusetts, you must apply for a driver license immediately.
 There is no grace period.